 Primary benefit: Easy and integrated task management.

-What makes this value proposition unique?
-The ability to organize your notes all in one place so you never forget a great idea.
+What makes it unique?
+The ability to organize your notes all in one place, so you never forget a great idea.

 11. Square: “Start Selling Today”